When did you start blogging?

 If you don’t unblock drains then what do you do as a plumber?

 Plumbing isn’t just about unblocking drains.
 This would be only a small part of plumbing work.
 Some plumbers specialize in blocked drains.
-My specialty is home and commercial maintenance where new taps and fixtures need to be connected, changing washers, installing gutters and down pipes, fixing leaking toilets, installing hot water units and quoting.
+I’ve worked in both commercial and residential plumbing.
+Jobs include disconnecting old bathrooms, roughing in new bathrooms, home and commercial maintenance where new taps and fixtures need to be connected, changing washers, installing gutters and down pipes, fixing leaking toilets, installing hot water units and quoting.

 What are your goals for The Plumbette?